 Noemi from Pinay Flying High

-I have a secret obsession on cemeteries whenever I travel which I thought was very weird so I was so glad to learn that it’s not only me who has it.
+I have a secret obsession with cemeteries whenever I travel which I thought was very weird so I was so glad to learn that it’s not only me who has it.
 I’ve seen so many beautiful cemeteries but this one is quite hard to forget.
 It’s taken from the cemetery at the Old Chora (Old Town) of Alonissos in Greece.

 Fresh flowers and photos of the deceased are laid on top of each tomb – it’s a pretty standard practice if you ask me but what sets it apart from all the cemeteries that I’ve seen is its location.
 Overlooking the magnificent view of the endless Aegean sea makes this final resting place the most beautiful I’ve seen.